luihabl/hyplex/README.md

 Next:

+- Strategies to mitigate streaming instabilities (is it physical?).
+    - Change `DT` ;
+    - Change `N_NEUTRAL`

+- Do the rectangular 1D simulation of the domain to check the wavenumber of the instabilities and to compare it with the kinetic theory;
+- Do colisionless DSMC to simulate expansion of neutrals.
+Check the messages of Trevor to check the step-by-step to do this simulation in the beginning of each run.

+Backlog:

 - Correction of electric field in Dirichlet boundaries with Gauss law!!
 - Smooth the calculation of E_crit with moving average.
 Is there a way to do this without having to calculate the energy of all particles every step?
-- Add collisions with neutrals with constant neutral density
-- Do colisionless DSMC to simulate expansion of neutrals
 - Add a time-varying electron injection to the simulation

-Planned:

 - Add an external circuit to the outer boundary when it is floating
 - Solving in cylindrical coordinates